Lucretius/vault_raft_snapshot_agent/README.md

 # Vault Raft Snapshot Agent

 Vault Raft Snapshot Agent is a Go binary that will take periodic snapshots of a [Vault](https://www.vaultproject.io/) HA cluster using the [integrated raft storage backend](https://developer.hashicorp.com/vault/docs/concepts/integrated-storage).
-It can store the snapshots locally or upload them to a remote storage backend like AWS S3 AS Backup in case of system failure or User errors
+It can store the snapshots locally or upload them to a remote storage backend like AWS S3 AS Backup in case of system failure or user errors

 ## Running